W0lfEagle/ff-blog/src/pages/coaching/index.md

           Sessions take place via phone, video call or in-person in east London on a weekly or bi-weekly basis.
     heading: The details...
+packages:
+  - content: >-
+      One-off coaching sessions at an hourly rate of £60.
+Appropriate for a specific question you would like to explore or as a top-up if we have worked together previously.
+    heading: Explore.
+    image: /img/felicityface.db9af21d.png
 ---